iarsystems/iar-risc-v-gd32v-eval/contributions/README.md

 ### GitHub pull request basic workflow
 1. Create a personal [Fork][github-create-fork] of the [IAR RISC-V GD32V Eval Board repository][gd32v-repo]
+*   If you have done this previously, you can always [sync your fork to the upstream][sync-fork-url].

 2. Clone the forked repository to your local machine
 ```